 Cultural preservation through foodways

-After a career in the nonprofit sector specializing in youth development and low income housing, Valeria Velazquez Duenas founded her private chef and catering project Cocina House to provide healthful meals to clients across the Los Angeles area.
-Largely self taught, her culinary foundation rests on family knowledge, certification in Holistic Nutrition through Natural Healing Institute, and training in plant based cuisine and wild foods foraging.
-As Cocina House has evolved, Duenas has participated in event curation and local performative art events and exhibits, most recently participating in Pacific Standard Time LA/LA.
-Dueñas received an M.A. in Social Entrepreneurship, where she researched issues of inequality in the global food system, along with youth empowerment through culture and arts, which included participation in Haiti Through Our Eyes, a young women’s arts project in Port Au Prince.
-When not focused on Across Our Kitchen Tables Valeria works at an L.A. based food justice organization.
+After specializing in affordable and low-income housing, Valeria Velazquez Duenas founded her private chef and catering project Cocina House to provide healthful meals across Los Angeles.
+Her culinary foundation rests on family knowledge, personal study, certification in Holistic Nutrition, and training in plant based cuisine.
+As Cocina House has evolved, Duenas has participated in event curation and local performative events and exhibits, most recently in Pacific Standard Time LA/LA.
+Dueñas received an M.A. in Social Entrepreneurship, where she researched issues of inequality in the global food system, along with youth empowerment through culture and arts, which included work on youth project Girls United: Haiti Through Our Eyes, in Port Au Prince, Haiti.
+When not focused on Across Our Kitchen Tables, Valeria works to make farmers’ markets more accessible and affordable with SEE-LA.